boxyhq/saas-starter-kit/README.md

 #### 7. Start the Prisma Studio

-Prisma Studio is a visual editor for the data in your database.
-Use `ctrl-C` to stop it.
+Prisma Studio is a visual editor for the data in your database. (ctrl-C` to quit)

 ```bash
 npx prisma studio